 Nonsurgical treatments for a herniated disc

-To the relief of many patients diagnosed with a herniated disc, nonsurgical treatments are almost always successful in bringing lasting relief.
+To the relief of many patients diagnosed with a herniated disc, nonsurgical treatments are very often successful in bringing lasting relief.
 However, it can sometimes take several weeks or months to establish the best treatment plan with your doctor, since no two situations are the same.
-While you should always consult with a physician regarding nonsurgical care, it can help to know all options to give you the best chance of getting back to a full and active life.
+While you should always consult with a doctor regarding nonsurgical care, it can help to know all options to give you the best chance of getting back to a full and active life.

 Many patients diagnosed with herniated discs benefit from working with physical therapists.
 Common physical therapy techniques used as treatments for spine conditions like a herniated disc include: